 - Charges from mains or in your car.

 If you need something to suit a large vehicle and spend a lot of time on the road then the Potek JS88 is a great option.
 However, there is also a smaller product, the JS87 also in the range, if you don’t need quite as much power.

-- LED lights indicate charging status and when fully charged.
+- LED lights indicate charging status

-- Enough power to start large trucks.
+- Has enough power to start large trucks

-- Inflates even high-pressure tyres.
+- Inflates even high-pressure tires

-- Takes up a lot of space in your vehicle.
+- Takes up a lot of space in your vehicle

 Third on the list is a versatile jump starter from a big name manufacturer.
 If you’re looking for a product from an internationally renowned brand then the J5C09 from Stanley is worth checking out.

 Similarly to the other products listed this has both plenty of power and the ability to be used as a charger for other items, too.